IT Support Christchurch | Local, Fixed-Price, Since 1989 | Exodesk

 Why Local Providers Have an Advantage

 Local knowledge means faster resolution and better long-term planning.
-An IT support partner who understands your industry, your team, and your infrastructure is worth significantly more than a remote helpdesk that resets passwords and escalates everything else.
+A local IT provider who understands your industry, your team, and your infrastructure is worth significantly more than a remote helpdesk that resets passwords and escalates everything else.

 What Response Times Are Reasonable?

-For critical issues — a server down, a ransomware alert, complete loss of connectivity — you should expect a response within one hour.
+For critical issues, a server down, a ransomware alert, complete loss of connectivity, you should expect a response within one hour.
 For high-priority issues affecting multiple users, two to four hours is the standard.
 Routine requests should be resolved within one business day.

 If your IT support Christchurch provider cannot give you a written SLA with these tiers, that is a red flag.
 Vague promises about being available when needed are not a service level agreement.